ocp-power-automation/ocp4-upi-powervs/docs/var.tfvars-doc.md

 chrony_config_servers       = [ {server = "0.centos.pool.ntp.org", options = "iburst"}, {server = "1.centos.pool.ntp.org", options = "iburst"} ]
 ```

 These set of variables are specific for cluster wide proxy configuration.
 Public internet access for the OpenShift cluster nodes is via Squid proxy deployed on the bastion.
+Ignored when `use_ibm_cloud_services = true`.
 ```
 setup_squid_proxy           = true
 ```